What Considerations are Taken into Account for the Child Support Formula in NSW?

 How to Make a Child Support Assessment?

 Child support assessments can be made by telephoning the Child Support Registrar.
-Application can also be completed online: Click here.
+Application can also be completed on the on the Department of Human Services website.

 Change of Circumstances and Child Support